ITU-BDSA2024-GROUP8/Chirp/docs/report.md

 - View About Me page
 - Delete all associated data via Forget Me

-We have illustrated, a typical scenario of a non-authorized users journey through our _Chirp!_ application.
+We have illustrated, a typical scenario of a non-authorized user's journey through our _Chirp!_ application.

 ![User activities nonauthorized diagram](images/userActivitiesNonAuthorized.svg)

-Likewise, a typical scenario of an authorized users journey, can be seen below.
+Likewise, a typical scenario of an authorized user's journey can be seen below.

 ![User activities authorized diagram](images/userActivitiesAuthorized.svg)

-> Note: Certain functionality of our Chirp! application, has been omitted in this Diagram to improve readablity.
+> Note: Certain functionality of our Chirp! application has been omitted in this Diagram to improve readability.
 One such function is the ability to cancel while editing your bio.
-Additionally, while the diagram may suggest it is possible to post Cheeps on other users' private timelines, this is intentionally not allowed in our application, as users can only post Cheeps to public- or their own timelines.
+Additionally, while the diagram may suggest it is possible to post Cheeps on other users' private timelines, this is intentionally not allowed in our application, as users can only post Cheeps to the  public- or their own timelines.

 ### Sequence of functionality/calls through _Chirp!_